 A patrol (tour) uses presets and when initiated, the dome will move to a maximum of 16 preset positions using the dwell times as set in the Patrol Table.
-The speed of dome movement between any two presets is a constant speed and not a variable speed.
 A patrol (tour) can run for an extensive length of time with a dwell time of a maximum of 99 seconds at each of sixteen preset positions.
 In addition up to six different patrols (tours) can be stored each with different preset parameters whereas only three record patterns can be recorded.
 When a preset is stored the dome stores not only the preset position but also zoom and camera attributes.
 A record pattern does not record zoom attributes.

 A record pattern does not use presets.
 It however allows the user to record a continuous sequence of standard pan and tilt movements or lens commands but does not allow presets, flip, digital zoom, proportional pan or turbo speed.
-The record pattern sequence can be recorded using the keypad pan and tilt joystick but will only record up to a 200 second interval.
+The record pattern sequence can be recorded using the keypad pan and tilt joystick but will record for a minimum of a 120 second interval.
+(The actual time will depend on the number of different PTZ movements made by the PTZ camera and the storage space taken).
 A record pattern allows the user a continuous view rather than selected preset positions and is similar to an auto scan except that an auto scan only allows a selected movement speed whereas the record pattern reflects the user movements made during the recording of the record pattern.